 How To Spend Time With Your Family?

-You do not always need to go to Disneyland or on holidays to have quality family time.
-While annual vacations are enjoyable, there are other effective ways to spend time with your family.
-Here we have listed the most basic and important ways to spend time with your family:
+You do not always need to go to Disneyland or get together only on holidays to have quality family time.
+While annual vacations are enjoyable, there are other effective ways to spend time quality with your family.
+We have listed the most basic and important ways to spend time with your family:

 - Eat together: If both you and your partner are working and are on the run throughout the day, then dinners are the best place to spend time together.
-You can enjoy a delicious meal while sharing the day’s experiences and laughing together.
-If you have children, then eating together will make sure they are having nutritious food, and learning some good food habits (5).
+You can enjoy a delicious meal while sharing the day’s experiences and laughter together.
+If you have children, then eating together will ensure they are having nutritious food, and learning some healthy eating habits and food choices (5).

 - Celebrate special occasions together: Make it a point to spend special days such as anniversaries, birthdays, etc., together.
 This will not only double the happiness but also bring the family closer.
 You can also play some family games to have fun.
 Such occasions can also be an excuse to meet and greet the extended family, which will give your kids a chance to know them.

-- Be a part of your teenager’s world: Teenage can be a tricky age.
+- Be a part of your teenager’s world: Teenage years can be a tricky.
 Even though parents were once teenagers, friction is quite common.
 But it is important to maintain the rapport with them.
 You may participate in activities that interest them, such as a basketball game or building a robot.
-Talk to them for at least 10 minutes every day, to know what is happening in their lives.
+Be sure to talk to them for at least 10 minutes every day, to know what is happening in their lives.

 - Take a break: Once in a while, take a break from the routine, and go on a vacation or a picnic with your family.
 Utilize this time to the fullest by spending time with them.
 Keep aside your phones and give your undivided attention to each other.